 The cost of licensing depends on the category of licence required by the operator.
 Fees for a Category 1 (B2C) licence are banded according to the Net Gaming Yield (NGY) generated with a £17,500 flat fee for the first year and adjusted according to bands thereafter with Band A at £35,000 pa and a cap of £400,000 pa at Band F for NGY of £30m or above.
 Fees for a Category 2 (B2B) licence are £17,500 for the first year then £35,000 pa flat fee thereafter.

 In order to avoid any element of “double taxation” following the UK introduction of POC regulation and taxation, the NGY from any UK facing activities is excluded from the calculation of the fee for the Category 1 licensee.
-Also to minimise any element of “double regulation” AGCC has also streamlined its regulation of UK facing activities for those holding a UK Gambling Commission licence, which are primarily regulated by the UK Gambling Commission.
+Also to minimise any element of “double regulation” AGCC has also streamlined its regulation of UK facing activities for those holding a UK Gambling Commission licence, which is primarily regulated by the UK Gambling Commission.

 The phased application process starts with a test of the suitability of the applicant in meeting the AGCC’s requirements in terms of character, business reputation, financial position, ownership and corporate structure, character and reputation of business associates, and sources of funding.
 If found suitable a licence is issued but the licensee may not commence operations until Phase II is completed to test business processes, equipment, and product.
 This requires the approval of Internal Control Systems (ICS), gambling equipment and premises.
 The ICS document is a unique requirement of AGCC and is a detailed “procedures manual” for each licensee.
 Only on successful completion of Phase II can a licensee commence operations and exercise its licence.